gkuti/SnackBarUndo/README.md

 Usage
 ==============
-Create and instance of SnackBarUndo
+Create an instance of SnackBarUndo
 ```java
     SnackBarUndo snackBarUndo = new SnackBarUndo(list,coordinatorLayout,AdapterClass.this);
 ```